Last updated:

 |---|---|

-| Definitive meningitis | Cloudy CSF tap AND/OR, WBC > 10 x 10^6/L; Gram positive diplococci or Gram negative cocco-bacilli |
+| Definite meningitis | Cloudy CSF tap AND/OR, WBC > 10 x 10^6/L; Gram-positive diplococci or Gram-negative cocco-bacilli |

-| Probable Meningitis | Coma, Stiff neck, Bulging fontanelle, Clear CSF |
+| Probable Meningitis | Coma, Stiff neck, bulging fontanelle, Clear CSF |

 | Possible meningitis | CSF WBC and Gram stain results not done, No coma/stiff neck/bulging fontanelle/clear CSF |